gkno/seqan/seqan/core/apps/snp_store/Readme.txt

 							positions and the bases are the corresponding read bases.

 The cigar string and the mutations string contain enough information to reconstruct the read sequence.
-Alternatively, the read sequence can be given directly by using the tag "read", e.g. "read=ACCAGCACA..T".
+Alternatively, the read sequence can be given explicitly by using the tag "read", e.g. "read=ACCAGCACA..T".
 However, either the "read" or the "cigar" and the "mutations" tag need to be specified, as this information is necessary for finding differences between reads